Skip to main content

 Survival Guide: Dating An Extrovert When You’re An Introvert

-The girl you’re dating is everything you could ever ask for.
-There’s just one small problem: she’s an extrovert and you’re not.
+The person you’re dating is everything you could ever ask for.
+There’s just one small problem: they're an extrovert and you’re not.

-Of course, extrovert personalities exist in a spectrum, but broadly they can be identified by how much they enjoy social settings or simply going out and doing something.
+Of course, extroversion exists on a spectrum, but broadly they can be identified by how much they enjoy social settings or simply going out and doing something.
 Socialising actually uplifts their mood and could give them a bit of a high.

 Introverts, meanwhile, prefer to retreat within themselves whenever possible.
 This is not to say that they aren’t sociable; many introverts genuinely enjoy hanging out with their friends.
 However, they usually have a very finite amount of energy for socialising and would require some quality alone time to recharge after each bout.

 So how do you make a relationship between such contrasting personalities work?
-Here are some tips.
+Here are some tips if you're an introvert dating an extrovert.

 1. Be upfront and honest about what makes you most at ease

-If you recognise that you’re an introvert, you could also probably identify certain habits or activities that you don’t just simply enjoy, but have become necessary parts of your self-care routine, without which your emotional wellbeing may begin deteriorating.
+If you recognise that you’re an introvert, you could also probably identify certain habits or activities that you not only enjoy, but that have become necessary parts of your self-care routine, without which your emotional wellbeing may begin deteriorating.

-This could include a daily wind-down routine at home reading or surfing the Internet.
+This could include a daily wind-down routine at home reading or falling asleep while scrolling through TikTok.
 Otherwise, it might mean setting aside a day every week to just relax alone at home to recharge and get ready for the next work week.

 Whatever it is, be upfront and honest with your partner about these ‘requirements’, and don’t be afraid that it may sound silly.
 Having a better idea of what makes you tick will strengthen your relationship, as its demands don’t encroach upon your time of recuperation.